PalisadoesFoundation/talawa-docs/docs/features/events/grouping.md

 #### Problem

-1. **All events in the organisation is currently displayed ungrouped :** Ideally, the user should be able to
-1. Toggle between their subscribed events or all events in the organization
+1. **All events in the organisation is currently displayed ungrouped :** Ideally, the user should be able to toggle between their subscribed events or all events in the organization

 #### Goals